How to get the most out of this dashboard

 - Click on a color in the Key to hone in on that selection

-- Enter Full Screen Mode by clicking this button in the lower right of each chart
+- Enter Full Screen Mode by clicking this button

-Value of Commercial Seafood Landings
+Weight and Value of Commercial Seafood Landings, 2000-2023

-More than 100 species are caught or harvested by Rhode Island fishermen, but 14 species account for the majority of pounds and sales.
-In 2022, shortfin and longfin squid accounted for 53.2% (31.5 million pounds) of pounds landed and 38.4% ($41.2 million) of the value of sales.
 Across New England fisheries, an observed decline in pounds caught has been primarily driven by a decrease in Atlantic herring catch due to historic overfishing, changing environmental conditions, and new regulations.
 This trend is also evident for Rhode Island fishermen, although total sales have been steady since 2007.

-Data sources: NOAA Fisheries and the Atlantic Coastal Cooperative Statistics Program.
+Data sources: Atlantic Coastal Cooperative Statistics Program.

-Rhode Island Aquaculture Production
+Rhode Island Aquaculture Production, 2000-2023

 Gross Sales of Rhode Island’s Seafood and Fisheries Sector, 2016